adyanth/splitwise-firefly-sync/README.md

 ## Note/Comment format

-Enter a note or a comment in the format `Firefly[/destination-account][/category][/source-account][/description]`.
+Enter a note or a comment in the below format on Splitwise:

+`Firefly[/destination-account][/category][/source-account][/description]`

 If the destination account is not provided, the expense title will be used, which may create a new expense account on Firefly.
 The next two use their respective defaults from environment variables.
 Description, if provided, overrides the Splitwise description.
 Only the user's comments will be considered, not anyone else.
 If you update the transaction in any way after someone entered a note (not comment) that matches, it will be considered.
-Priority is the latest comment > old comment > notes.
+Priority is for the latest comment > old comment > notes.

-## Caveats
+## Issues

-If multiple people including you paid for the expense on Splitwise, the spending account will be considered.
-If not, the transfer account will be considered.
+See [issues](issues) for current drawbacks in the implementation.